Table of Contents

 Conclusion

-While a scholarship is awarded to students to assist them in pre-graduation studies, the fellowship is unique in the financial assistance provided to help researchers conduct research in a particular field after completing their graduation.
+While a scholarship is awarded to students to assist them in pre-graduation studies, the fellowship is unique in the financial assistance provided to help researchers conduct research in a particular field, after completing their graduation or after graduation.

 Some scholarships are renewable in nature, in the sense that students can reapply.
 On the other hand, the fellowship is meant to be only for a fixed period, which cannot be extended.

-I hope the content was helpful.
-Do well to leave us a comment in the comment section, and we will be happy to reply to you with the information you’ll need.
+Hope the content was helpful, do well to leave us a comment in the comment section, and we will be happy to reply to you with the information you’ll need.

 Let’s Help You